philippwaller/ansible-role-qemu_guest_agent/README.md

 |-----------------------------------------|---------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `qemu_guest_agent_update_package_cache` | `false` | This variable controls whether the package cache should be updated before installing the QEMU Guest Agent.
 Setting it to false can speed up the role execution if the package cache is already up-to-date. |

+## 🌍 Supported Operating Systems
+This role is compatible with the following operating systems:

+- CentOS: 7, 8
+- Debian: 10 (Buster), 11 (Bullseye), 12 (Bookworm)
+- Fedora: 34, 35, 36, 37, 38, 39
+- Rocky Linux: 8, 9
+- Ubuntu: 18.04 (Bionic Beaver), 20.04 (Focal Fossa), 22.04 (Jammy Jellyfish)

 ## 🤝 Contributing
-🌟 Contributions make the open-source community an amazing place to learn, inspire, and create.
+Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)